merlinblack/Headlinks/README.md

 ## About

 Headlinks is a small class for managing Javascript and CSS links.
-It adds the time stamp of the file modification to the file name, causing the users browser to reload the file if it has changed.
+It adds the time stamp of the file modification to the file name as a query parameter, causing the users browser to reload the file if it has changed.
 Dependencies can be defined between files, to not only make sure that a dependency is included as well, but also included beforehand.
-To use this you will need to use mod_rewrite or equivalent with something like the contents of src/Headlinks.htaccess.

 ## Installing